I've used Samsung's Galaxy S25 for weeks – it's a near-perfect small phone

 Why you can trust T3 Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-While many of the most popular phones are the biggest and baddest ones out there, there's still a significant market for the best compact phones – which is exactly where the Samsung Galaxy S25 fits into the frame.
-While the top-end S25 Ultra model largely stole the show at Samsung's Galaxy Unpacked 2025 event, let's not forget the lil guy too.
+While many of the most popular phones are the biggest ones out there, there's still a significant market for the best compact phones too – which is exactly where the Samsung Galaxy S25 fits in.
+After reviewing the larger S25 Ultra model I've been using the base S25 to show that the little guy is still a big deal too.

-While last year's entry-level Galaxy S24 model did receive some significant upgrades, with a bigger battery and less bezel around the screen, for 2025 the base Galaxy S25 model is an echo of its predecessor.
-But it's what's inside that counts, with the latest (and bespoke) top-tier Qualcomm Snapdragon hardware and a big push in artificial intelligence (AI) features.
+While last year's entry-level Galaxy S24 model did receive some significant upgrades – a bigger battery and less bezel around the screen being the most prominent – for 2025 the base Galaxy S25 model is an echo of its predecessor.
+But it's what's inside that counts, with the latest top-tier Qualcomm Snapdragon hardware and advances in artificial intelligence (AI) features.

-Ahead of the official unveiling, I was able to handle a Galaxy S25 for these first impressions.
-It's a familiar tale: if small is your cool and you're seeking one of the best Android phones that happens to be pocketable, then it absolutely fits the bill.
-That said, with the previous model now bearing some serious discount offers, the S25 – despite no year-on-year price increase – is a small upgrade that I suspect you'll only see as a big deal if you're upgrading from two generations or more ago.
+If small is your all and you're seeking one of the best Android phones that also happens to be pocketable, then the Galaxy S25 absolutely fits the bill.
+That said, with the previous model now bearing some serious discounts, the latest Galaxy is a small upgrade that I suspect you'll only see as a big deal if you're upgrading from two generations or more ago.

 • Moves to Qualcomm Snapdragon 8 Elite platform